Synonym(s)

 Note(s)This section has been translated automatically.

-The lipoproteins of plasma consist of lipids (triglycerides, fats, cholesterol and phospholipids) and apolipoproteins.
+The lipoproteins of the plasma consist of lipids (triglycerides, fats, cholesterol and phospholipids) and apolipoproteins.
 Disorders of lipid metabolism are often found together with a metabolic syndrome, obesity, impaired glucose tolerance or insulin resistance, hypertriglyceridemia, reduction of HDL cholesterol and arterial hypertension.

 LiteratureThis section has been translated automatically.